Bhuvaneshw/Task/README.md

 Using with scopes, Extension functions
 <pre>
-GlobalScope.coTask { }
+// You can use these extensions functions with coroutine scope GlobalScope.coTask { }
 GlobalScope.progressedCoTask { publishProgress(0) }
 GlobalScope.startableCoTask { }
 GlobalScope.startableProgressedCoTask { publishProgress(0) }

+// Specifying Dispatcher
+GlobalScope.coTask(Dispatchers.IO) { }
+GlobalScope.progressedCoTask(Dispatchers.IO) { publishProgress(0) }
+GlobalScope.startableCoTask(Dispatchers.IO) { }
+GlobalScope.startableProgressedCoTask(Dispatchers.IO) { publishProgress(0) }

+// "with" infix notation
+CoTask withIO {
+}
+ProgressedCoTask withIO {
+    publishProgress(1)
+}

+// "with" can't be used as infix notation if you are accessing other functions like start, onCancel, logError, etc StartableCoTask.withIO {
+}.start()
+CoTask.withIO {
+}.logError()
 </pre>
 <hr>
 <br>